-With the lights fully-on, a cardboard dial displays a picturesque daytime scene with the sun high in the sky… but, as the lights are dimmed, the sun in the picture also begins to set (magic!).
-And once the lights are off, the picture reveals a resplendent night sky with moon and stars!
+With the lights on, a cardboard dial displays a picturesque daytime scene with the sun high in the sky.
+As the lights are dimmed, the sun in the picture also begins to set (magic!).
+Once the lights are off, the picture reveals a night sky with moon and stars!

 Go on, see for yourself…